|

 and John Polkinghorne, this book is a valuable, up-to-date resource for anyone

+interested in Christianity's relationship with biology.
 A massive tome packed with single-spaced small print, this book gathers

 together a great many esteemed thinkers in the science/religion conversation.